microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/Update-MgUserMessage.md

     - `[Id <String>]`: Read-only.
     - `[Value <String[]>]`: A collection of property values.
   - `[ParentFolderId <String>]`: The unique identifier for the message's parent mailFolder.
   - `[ReceivedDateTime <DateTime?>]`: The date and time the message was received.
+The date and time information uses ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[ReplyTo <IMicrosoftGraphRecipient[]>]`: The email addresses to use when replying.
   - `[Sender <IMicrosoftGraphRecipient>]`: recipient
   - `[SentDateTime <DateTime?>]`: The date and time the message was sent.
+The date and time information uses ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the message.
 Nullable.
     - `[Id <String>]`: Read-only.
     - `[Value <String>]`: A property value.
   - `[Subject <String>]`: The subject of the message.
   - `[ToRecipients <IMicrosoftGraphRecipient[]>]`: The To: recipients for the message.
   - `[UniqueBody <IMicrosoftGraphItemBody>]`: itemBody
-  - `[WebLink <String>]`: The URL to open the message in Outlook Web App.You can append an ispopout argument to the end of the URL to change how the message is displayed.
+  - `[WebLink <String>]`: The URL to open the message in Outlook on the web.You can append an ispopout argument to the end of the URL to change how the message is displayed.
 If ispopout is not present or if it is set to 1, then the message is shown in a popout window.
-If ispopout is set to 0, then the browser will show the message in the Outlook Web App review pane.The message will open in the browser if you are logged in to your mailbox via Outlook Web App.
-You will be prompted to login if you are not already logged in with the browser.This URL can be accessed from within an iFrame.
+If ispopout is set to 0, then the browser will show the message in the Outlook on the web review pane.The message will open in the browser if you are logged in to your mailbox via Outlook on the web.
+You will be prompted to login if you are not already logged in with the browser.This URL cannot be accessed from within an iFrame.

 CCRECIPIENTS <IMicrosoftGraphRecipient[]>: The Cc: recipients for the message.
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Address <String>]`: The email address of the person or entity.
+    - `[Address <String>]`: The email address of an entity instance.
-    - `[Name <String>]`: The display name of the person or entity.
+    - `[Name <String>]`: The display name of an entity instance.

 EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the message.
 Nullable.
   - `[Id <String>]`: Read-only.